jzohrab/practicing-guitar/docs/part-3-techniques/hammer-groups.rst

    tabstave notation=true key=F
    notes :32 3/6 $1$ 6/6 $3$ 5/5 $2$ 5/4 $1$ 8/4 $3$ 7/3 $2$ 8/2 $4$ |

 You'll need to spend some time doing trial-and-error of motions for the jump and position shift.
-Make sure you stay loose, schedule a few short practice sessions per day for it (motor skill acquisition).
-Stay loose!
+Stay loose, and schedule a few short practice sessions per day, and it will become more natural and automatic.

-.. note:: This technique is of limited scope, in that you can only hammer up to 4 notes at the same time; however, it still can provide some valuable insight into your fretting hand.
-Initially, the key is the ease and rhythmic accuracy of each hammer group; then the joining of the groups.
+.. note:: This technique may seem limited, since you can only hammer up to 4 notes at the same time; however, it can give valuable insight.
+Since each rep is very short, you can try many short tests to find the best fingering and hand position.
+The key is the rhythmic accuracy and ease of each group.